microsoft/AcademicContent/Labs/AI and Machine Learning/Custom Vision Service/Custom Vision Service.md

 <a name="Summary"></a>
 ## Summary ##

 Image classification is playing an increasingly large role in industry as a means for automating such tasks as checking images uploaded to Web sites for offensive content and inspecting parts rolling off of assembly lines for defects.
-Building an image-classification model manually — that is, coding it from the ground up in Python, R, or another language — requires no small amount of expertise, but the Custom Vision Service enables virtually anyone to build sophisticated image-classification models.
+Building an image-classification model manually—that is, coding it from the ground up in Python, R, or another language—requires no small amount of expertise, but the Custom Vision Service enables virtually anyone to build sophisticated image-classification models.
 And once a model is built and trained, an app that uses it is only few lines of code away.

 ---

-Copyright 2017 Microsoft Corporation.
+Copyright 2019 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.